 “We help people establish a fair asking price, but see them sell it for less than market value for personal reasons, such as if they think it will help a neighbour’s son or daughter get started,” Hammond says.
 “We’ve seen it go the other way too, where a buyer is motivated to acquire his neighbour’s land and will pay a premium above top dollar to secure it for generations to come.
 After nearly 30 years in this business, I’m still surprised by some selling prices, which can be up to 10% below or above our estimation of market value.”

 And how about negotiating a fair price?

 Do your research and know what constitutes a fair deal prior to entering a negotiation.

-De Paoli, who also serves as the Millarville Racing and Agricultural Society chair, says integrity is a hallmark of successful buyers and sellers.
+De Paoli, says integrity is a hallmark of successful buyers and sellers.
 They do their research and know what constitutes a fair deal.
 For example, they can refer to comparable sales and perhaps other producer’s experiences, to determine something’s worth.

 And they possess exceptional listening skills.
 They are willing to ask questions that help them get to know what’s important to the other party involved in the transaction, and they actively listen for their responses.

 De Paoli says such preparation gives negotiators the confidence to have high expectations.
 They know their price is valid, and they don’t need to deviate from it.
 During bargaining, they won’t have to compromise on the price they seek.